-The United Nations Information Centre in Manama is a part of the United Nations Country Team (UNCT) in the Kingdom of Bahrain along with the United Nations Development Programme (UNDP), United Nations Environment Programme (UNEP), United Nations Industrial Development Organisation (UNIDO), the International Civil Aviation Organization and World Meteorological Organization (WMO).
+The United Nations Information Centre (UNIC) in Manama is a part of the United Nations Country Team (UNCT) in the Kingdom of Bahrain along with the United Nations Development Programme (UNDP), United Nations Environment Programme (UNEP), United Nations Industrial Development Organisation (UNIDO), the International Civil Aviation Organization and World Meteorological Organization (WMO).

 Since the opening of its office in Bahrain 1971, United Nations Development Programme (UNDP) has enjoyed the full support and contributions of the government of Bahrain.
 UNDP highly values its cooperation with the Kingdom of Bahrain to promote and implement sustainable human development strategies and programmes through providing policy advice based on national priorities in line with the Kingdom’s reform agenda.
 UNDP’s main counterpart in the Kingdom of Bahrain is the Ministry of Foreign Affairs with support from the Ministry of Finance.

 UNDP has ongoing dialogue with a number of government institutions to review their development needs and build strong partnership to meet all Millennium Development Goals (MDGs)and identify key areas of importance to the Kingdom.
 National ownership and leadership are among key principles of UNDP partnership with programme countries like Bahrain.
 UNDP responds to needs identified by national stakeholders based on comprehensive consultation.
 UNDP also provides individual and institutional capacity development where needed, positioning national institutions to be in the leadership role.